-The Brown–Driver–Briggs Lexicon of the Greek and Hebrew text in its entry of “Kurios” (d) says that this is true, but questions 1 Corinthians 3:5: “as the Lord gave each one.”
-However, we see no reasons to question this verse.
+The Brown–Driver–Briggs Lexicon of the Greek and Hebrew text in its entry of “Kurios” (d) says that this is true, but questions 1 Corinthians 3:5: “as the Lord gave each one,” supposing a relation to God who gives the increase, in verse 6.
+However, we see no reason to question this verse, the Lord adds (Acts 2:45), and God gives the increase.
 Of the 299 uses of the phrase “Lord,” Paul’s message is entirely consistent.

 “The Lord” in the Gospels

 Of course, Christ was called “Lord” many times before His crucifixion, by His disciples and others, because Lord simply means “Master.”
 God was also called the LORD many times before Christ’s crucifixion.

 “The Lord” in other New Testament Books

 After Jesus was crucified, and before the LORD’s Day, God was never called “the LORD” except in reference to Old Testament passages, or when calling God, the Lord of creation.

 To prove this for yourself, you have to look through 728 instances, and 670 verses.
 These are easily sorted using a program like “E-Sword.”
 E-Sword considers Hebrews to be written by Paul.

 However, if you take out the Gospels and the letters of Paul, that leaves only 179 occurrences to consider.
 Most of these are in the Book of Acts.

 If you make the reading of these passages in a good Bible like the NASB, you should find that God is only called the LORD in quotations or reference to Old Testament passages, as in the following: